-At least once, sources said, Iuzzini’s temper turned violent — the two pastry chefs cited in this story witnessed an irate Iuzzini violently throw a small, empty liquid nitrogen canister at a female employee who displeased him.
+At least once, sources said, Iuzzini’s temper turned violent — the two pastry chefs cited in this story witnessed an aggressive encounter between Iuzzini and a female employee who displeased him.

 “She got into work super early and found out that the freezer broke down ... everything in the freezer had gone bad,” the second chef said.
 “She called Johnny and all the chefs.”
 While she was trying to remake the spoiled goods, she said, Iuzzini arrived and threw the canister at her in anger.
 “She said she was in such fear of her life, he was in her face, screaming at her,” the second chef said.
 “She quit the next day.”

 “He would always make me give him a shoulder rub, every day — that was part of my job, when I signed off.”

 The first chef recalled being shaken by this incident, during which she said Iuzzini appeared to be unnaturally agitated.
 It was after this event, she said, that Philippe Vongerichten reached out to ask if she wanted to file a formal complaint against Iuzzini.